 11 South Mission Parkway, Casa Grande, Arizona 85222

-Between Phoenix and Tucson in Southern Arizona, Mission Royale is a 55+ Neighborhood with Single Family Homes, Swimming Pools, a Lovely Clubhouse and an 18 Hole Golf Course
+Between Phoenix and Tucson in Southern Arizona, Mission Royale is an Attractive 55+ Neighborhood with Single Family Homes, Swimming Pools, a Lovely Clubhouse and an 18 Hole Golf Course

 All of the properties are single level and feature Mediterranean architecture.
 Floor plans range from 1,072 square feet with two bedrooms and two baths to nearly 2,500 square feet with three to four bedrooms and two baths.
 Each home has an attached garage, a recessed entry, a great room and a covered patio.
 New models have the option of solar panels to help reduce electricity costs.
 Neighborhood streets are wide, lined with sidewalks, and they meander at angles to one another.
 Xeriscaping - cacti, small bushes, short trees and decorative rocks - is standard in most yards.

-Prices start in the high-$100,000s.
+Prices start in the low-$200,000s.
 Please verify this price with a Realtor as it is bound to change.

 Homeowners in the 55+ neighborhood enjoy their own clubhouse, a beautiful facility with a restaurant, a fitness center, a billards room, a library, a ballroom and more.
 Resort-style swimming pools, tennis courts and pickleball courts await outside.
 At the center of the community is the Greg Nash-designed 18 hole golf course.
 Many homes have fairway views (and cost more than homes that do not).